List of Charmed characters: Kyle Brody

 Kyle believes that The Avatars were responsible for his parents death.
 After he nearly kills Leo for being an Avatar, Phoebe suggests that Kyle go back in time with Paige to find out what really happened to his parents the night they died.
 Kyle and Paige meet his mother Ruth Brody (Jessica Steen) and father Jack Brody (Jon Hamm), as well as Kyle's past self.
 When Ruth and Jack arrive at a warehouse near JFK to inspect some ancient artifacts (that are actually vanquishing potions for Avatars), Kyle sees it was celerity demons that killed his parents.
 Although it was proven that The Avatars did not kill his parents, Kyle remains unconvinced of their motives and consequently forms an alliance with the demon Zankou (Oded Fehr), because they both want to keep things as they are and to not create Utopia.
 Although Kyle is reluctant to the idea, Zankou kills the celerity demons who murdered his parents.
-Kyle gets killed while taking out the Avatar Beta (Patrice Fisher).
-After his death, The Elders turn him into a whitelighter because they thought he'd done enough good in his life.
+Kyle is killed while taking out the Avatar Beta (Patrice Fisher).
+After his death, The Elders turn him into a whitelighter because they thought he had done enough good in his life.

 Zankou

 Zankou, played by Oded Fehr, made his first appearance during the season seven episode "Witchness Protection".
 He is a powerful upper-level demon who got released from his prison by a group of demons who believe he is the only one who could prevent the impending attack of the Avatars.
 Zankou helps The Charmed Ones in their fight with The Avatars along with Leo and Kyle, after realizing that The Avatars' Utopia threatens the survival of demonic existence, as well as the free will of all others.
 When the threat of The Avatars passes, Zankou begins to mobilize The Underworld in hopes of controlling it.
 After several attempts, he manages to steal the Book of Shadows and tries to control the Nexus.
-Zankou gets vanquished when he absorbs the Nexus into his body and The Charmed Ones cast a banishing spell to destroy it.
+Zankou is vanquished when he absorbs the Nexus into his body and The Charmed Ones cast a banishing spell to destroy it.